Why Outside is No Place for a Rabbit

 Outside is No Place for a Rabbit, Especially in the Summer Months:

-While you already know House Rabbit Resource believes rabbits should not live outside, we also strongly urge caretakers to not take rabbits outside for playtime or walks or anything like that when temperatures are over 78 degrees Fahrenheit.
+While you already know House Rabbit Resource believes rabbits should not live outside, we also strongly urge caretakers to not take rabbits outside for playtime or walks when temperatures are over 78 degrees Fahrenheit.
 Besides the risk of overheating, warm weather also brings a higher risk of your rabbit getting fleas or flystrike.

 Never use wet towels outside to try and keep your rabbit cool.
 This will attract flies and increase flystrike chances.